christophermagno/christophermagno/Projects/Chicago Traffic Accident Analysis/README.md

-# 🚗💥Chicago Traffic Accident Analysis
+# 🚗 Chicago Traffic Accident Analysis

 <img width="1436" alt="image" src="images/banner.png">

 I wanted a project where I would handle more rows of data to see the power of **_Python_** and `pandas` to see how well I can clean the data up.
-I also wanted a data exploration project to see what information I can find from all of these rows of data which is why I chose this dataset.
+I also wanted a data exploration project to see what information I can find from all of the data presented which is why I chose this dataset.
 There are 1,010,926 rows and 48 columns with a file size of 549 MB.
 You can find the dataset [here](https://catalog.data.gov/dataset/traffic-crashes-crashes).

+## ⚒️ Tools Used
+* Python
+  * Pandas
+* Tableau

 To view the Tableau visualization, please click [here](https://public.tableau.com/app/profile/christopher.magno/viz/ChicagoTrafficAccidentAnalysis/ChicagoRoadAccidentAnalysis)